sybrew/the-seo-framework/readme.txt

 - TODO As smart as a self-driving car: Tooltips stay between the lines.
 Tesla needs me.
 - TODO Finally (really) translator friendly.
 - New posts are indexed faster with an even smarter sitemap.
-- The monolithic facade "the_seo_framework()" is now much lighter, as we offloaded administrative functionality to other files.
+- The monolithic facade "the_seo_framework()" is now much lighter, as we offloaded loads of administrative functionality to other files.
+- The SEO Bar now has an API.
+You can expect more tests, items, and adjustments via extensions. (hint: Monitor & Focus.)
 - TODO The SEO Bar now only lists items that truly affect the current status, instead of listing everything that might help to concludes a status.
 	* i.e., instead of "WordPress allows indexing, but you set it to noindex, and you disabled the post type", it now says "1.
 You set it to noindex.
 1. You disabled the post type.".